 - Well-developed organizational skills.

-*** Deployment to Antarctica is required (approximately 6 to 8 weeks / year).
-The individual in the position must successfully complete the physical and dental examinations as required by the NSF for deploying to Antarctica.
-Failure to meet these requirements may result in withdrawal of employment offer or other employment action. ***
+*** Deployment to Antarctica is required for this position.
+The individual in the position must successfully satisfy physical and dental examinations as required by the NSF for deploying to Antarctica.
+Failure to deploy may result in withdrawal of employment offer or other employment action. ***

-- Knowledge of cellular, satellite, fiber, telecommunications, and wireless network technology.
+- Knowledge of cellular, WiFi, fiber, Telco, and wireless network technology.

 - Knowledge of Project Management processes and procedures.

-- Knowledge of Radio Frequency Interference risk analysis and mitigation measures.
+- Knowledge of Radio Frequency Interference (RFI) analysis and mitigation.